 One alternative is to consult with your home insurance agent about customizing your existing policy.
 Bear in mind, standard insurance policies come with generic terms.
 If your current policy does not adequately cover your e-bike against theft, damage, and liability, it might be possible to include an endorsement that supersedes the standard terms to ensure the necessary coverage.
 This adjustment, however, would likely increase your monthly premium.

 In the U.S., there are firms that specifically provide e-bike insurance policies.
-In Canada, there’s presently just one company, Pedal Power, focusing on e-bike insurance, offering three different coverage plans.
+In Canada, there’s presently just few companies, one of them - Pedal Power, focusing on e-bike insurance, offering three different coverage plans.
 The cost for such coverage is determined by the insured bike's value.

 According to Pedal Power, individuals over 21 years old with no history of claims or thefts would pay approximately $163 annually for fire, theft, and collision coverage on an e-bike valued at $2,500.
 For those owning a $13,000 e-bike, the same coverage would cost about $796 per year.